-Howard R. Elisofon is a partner in Herrick's Securities and Commodities Litigation and Regulatory Practice Group.
-Howard concentrates his practice in securities and commodities litigation, arbitration and mediation.
-Howard regularly defends individuals and companies in the financial sector including: broker-dealers, brokerage firms, investment advisers and investment companies, venture capitol firms, insurance companies, securities traders and investment advisory firms, securities professionals, in litigation, investigations and enforcement proceedings.
-He regularly represents clients before the SEC, Offices of the U.S. Attorney, State Attorneys General, District Attorneys, FINRA, various exchanges, and various state securities and insurance departments.
+Howard R. Elisofon is a partner in Herrick's Securities, Futures & Derivatives Litigation Group where he concentrates his practice in securities and commodities litigation, arbitration and mediation.
+Howard regularly defends individuals and companies in the financial sector including: broker-dealers, brokerage firms, investment advisers and investment companies, venture capital firms, insurance companies, investment advisory firms, securities traders and securities professionals, in litigation, investigations and enforcement proceedings.
+He regularly represents clients before the SEC, Offices of the U.S. Attorney, State Attorney General, District Attorneys, FINRA, various exchanges, and various state securities and insurance departments.

 Howard was lead counsel in the historic law suit brought against the United States of America and the Securities and Exchange Commission championing the cause of the victims of the Madoff Ponzi scheme.
 Though the case was ultimately dismissed by the Second Circuit, it was instrumental in leading to major changes in SEC policies and practices on conducting investigations, as well as changes in the tax law, providing greater tax relief to Ponzi scheme victims.